 A website specifically designed for ‘tweens and teens that offers important facts and explanations about the risks of underage drinking and how to resist peer pressure.
 Get more informed and find greater confidence dealing with the issues through games, quizzes and animation.

-It is true that alcohol can stimulate other unwanted behaviors, and when the drinking stops some of these behaviors stop as well.
-A drunk parent may become mean, a father may spend a great deal of money on alcohol, or a mother may be negligent of caring for younger children when drunk and passed out.
-Unfortunately however, when a person stops drinking, the family problems don’t disappear completely.
-The reality is that stopping the drinking, or abstinence, is a very important first step of a process that leads to sobriety and recovery.
+It is true that alcohol can stimulate other unwanted behaviors, and when the drinking or substance use stops some of these behaviors stop as well.
+A drunk parent may become mean, a father may spend a great deal of money on alcohol or drugs, or a mother may be negligent of caring for younger children when drunk and passed out.
+Unfortunately however, when a person stops drinking or drugging, the family problems don’t disappear completely.
+The reality is that stopping the behavior, or abstinence, is a very important first step of a process that leads to sobriety and recovery.
 So what do these other terms mean?

 The absence of alcohol or drugs does not mean the same as “recovered.”
 Getting “clean and sober” is the first step so that recovery can begin. – Sis Wenger, NACoA CEO/President